 You can find one for yourself at all the usual places: Ulta, Sephora, at the Anastasia Beverly Hills website, and several department stores for $42, which comes out to a very decently priced $3 per shadow.

-Stay tuned for the next round of eye shadow palettes you need to know about in part two.
+Stay tuned for the next round of eye shadow palettes in part two.

 Do you have any of these palettes?
 If so, what are your impressions?
 Let me know in the comments.

 8 thoughts on “Beautiful You: Favorite Eye Shadow Palettes, pt 1”

 LikeLiked by 1 person

 Tartelette palette is gorgey!

 I have recently followed your blog and I am really enjoying your posts!
 I was wondering if you wanted to join my Facebook Group where we all help each other in the blogging world and to progress our blogs a bit further.
 It is a new group and is full of lovely people!
 I will leave the link below if you wanted to join 🙂